 Agricultural Microfinance in Mali.
 Agriculture is important for the world’s poor: Nearly 75 percent of those living on $1 a day live in rural areas.
 Despite rapid growth in agricultural productivity in many parts of the world, Africa has lagged behind and consistently makes fewer investments on their farms than in other regions.
 Lack of access to capital and funds provides one potential explanation.
 In this project, Beaman, with Bram Thuysbaert of Ghent University and Dean Karlan and Chris Udry of Yale University, has partnered with a local microfinance organization that provides agricultural loans to women farmers in southern Mali.
 In about half of the study villages, agricultural loans were offered to female farmers.
 These grants led to higher agricultural investments and profits, showing that liquidity constraints bind with respect to agricultural investment.
 In loan-villages, the researchers gave grants to a random subset of farmers who (endogenously) did not borrow.
 These farmers have lower—in fact, zero—marginal returns to the grants.
 Thus, the researchers find important heterogeneity in returns to investment and strong evidence that farmers with higher marginal returns to investment self-select into lending programs.

 Beaman, L., S. Herskowitz, N. Keleher, and J. Magruder.
-Forthcoming.
+2021.
 Stay in the Game: A Randomized Controlled Trial of a Sports and Lifeskills Program for Vulnerable Youth in Liberia.
 Economic Development and Cultural Change.

 Beaman, L., and A. Dillon.
 2018.
 Diffusion of agricultural information within social networks: Evidence on gender inequalities from Mali.
 Journal of Development Economics 133:147–61.